 - Triple Paste

-Jellies like Vaseline may be ideal, as they’re inexpensive and normally contain fewer dyes or perfumes.
+Jellies like Vaseline may be ideal, since they’re inexpensive and usually contain fewer dyes or perfumes.
 However, jellies may stick to cloth diapers and can be hard to wash off.
-They also don’t offer as strong of a barrier as other creams.
+They also don’t offer a barrier as strong as other creams.

 When it comes to preventing and treating diaper rash, less is more.
 Avoid using highly fragranced products, including fabric softeners and dryer sheets.
-Hypoallergenic and fragrance-free are much less irritating for your little one.
+Hypoallergenic and fragrance-free are much less irritating for many babies.

 You should also refrain from using baby powder on your baby.
-The product’s name is a misnomer — it’s a no-no for babies because they can inhale it, which can harm their lungs.
+It’s a no-no for babies because they can inhale it, which can harm their lungs.

-Cornstarch is another remedy that isn’t safe to use on little ones because they can also inhale the powder and irritate their lungs.
-Corn starch can also worsen diaper rashes that are caused by the fungus Candida.
+Cornstarch is another remedy that isn’t safe to use on little ones because they can also inhale the powder, and it can irritate their lungs.
+Cornstarch can also worsen diaper rashes caused by the fungus Candida.

-Although diaper rashes can look painful and irritated, they don’t often bother your baby.
+Although diaper rashes can look painful and irritated, they often won’t bother your child.
 The exception is when the rash becomes infected.
-Signs that the rash is infected and you should call your child’s pediatrician include:

 - blisters on the diaper area